 3. The five-pointed star on the Betsy Ross flag was revolutionary.

 Most people think the flag’s innovative design is the combination of stars and stripes – but these had existed in other pre-Constitutional American flags, including the Bennington Flag.
 The true innovation was in the stars themselves.
 According to legend, Betsy was given a design, but altered it by changing the common six-pointed star to the five-pointed star (which commonly appears on Old Glory to this day).

-4. The true design inspiration remains a mystery.
+4. The Betsy Ross flag meaning remains a mystery.

 There’s a common myth that the first flag was based on the Washington family coat of arms, which has since been discredited.
 One theory is that the stars represent their ancient meaning of man striving for something greater than himself.
 Some have speculated a connection between the stars and Freemasonry, but stars are not an important symbol in Freemasonry like pyramids or squares.
 The stripes may have come from the First Navy Jack, while the colors themselves are most likely (and somewhat ironically) from the Union Flag.